-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 $ cd slack-bot

-Wrangler templates are just Git repositories, so if you want to create your own templates, or use one from our Template Gallery, there’s a ton of options to help you get started.
+Wrangler templates are just Git repositories, so if you want to create your own templates, or use one from the Template Gallery , there is a variety of options to help you get started.

 Cloudflare’s